-- Findings and recommendations of Internal Audit; - Updates by the managers within the authority who have responsibility for the development and maintenance of the internal control environment; - Findings and recommendations by the External Auditors and other review agencies and inspectorates; - Audit Committee review of current arrangements against best practice, including consideration of progress against issues identified in the Annual Governance Statement action plan. - Ethics and Standards Committee promotes high standards of ethical conduct, advising on the revision of the Codes of Corporate governance and Conduct for Members.
+- Findings and recommendations of Internal Audit; - Updates by the managers within the authority who have responsibility for the development and maintenance of the internal control environment; - Findings and recommendations by the External Auditors and other review agencies and inspectorates; - Audit Committee review of current arrangements against best practice, including consideration of progress against issues identified in the Annual Governance Statement action plan. - Ethics and Standards Committee promotes high standards of ethical conduct, advising on the revision of the Codes of Corporate governance and Conduct for Members. - Managers Annual Assurance Statements completed by Heads of Service - Annual review of the effectiveness of audit committee and Audit Committee Annual report to Council the Audit Findings report of the External Auditor (Audit Completion Report) which was reported to the Audit Committee on 26th September 2024, the Auditors Annual Reports reported to Audit Committee 20th March 2024 and 26th September 2024 and progress on implementing improvement recommendations.

-Regular reviews are carried out by the Corporate Leadership Team, including during March and May 2024.
+Regular reviews are carried out by the Corporate Leadership Team, including during March and May 2025.
 These reviews take into account:

-- the Internal Audit Annual Assurance report from the Audit Manager, in consultation with the Head of Resources and s151 Officer - comments of other review agencies, inspectorates and external bodies, including LGA Peer Reviews - the Audit Findings report of the External Auditor which was reported to the Audit Committee on 27th September 2023, the latest Auditor's Annual Report reported to Audit Committee 20th March 2024 and progress on implementing improvement recommendations.
+- the Internal Audit Annual Assurance report from the Audit Manager, in consultation with the Head of Resources and s151 Officer - comments of other review agencies, inspectorates and external bodies, including LGA Peer Reviews